moritz-tum/ETH-FIN4/README.md

 ## Build the images / services

 Run `docker-compose build`
-Depending on your system and docker version, you could see some warnings in the console.
-You can ignore these warnings as long as the build finishes successfully.
+Depending on your system and docker version, you could see some warnings/errors in the console.
+You can ignore these as long as the build finishes successfully.

 ## Start the system
+Important note: Please do not start and stop single containers.
+Existing dependencies between the services require to start the system centrally using docker-compose as follows:
 1. Run `docker-compose up -d` to start the services in the detached mode.
 2. (Optional) Run `docker ps -a` to see all services.
 3. Go to your browser and import the ganache ethereum accounts to your MetaMask with the following seed phrase:
 `season prevent fault almost then hungry lazy typical pipe exist recipe milk` Make sure to do this before you try to access the frontend in your browser.
 Choose localhost:8545 as the network that MetaMask connects to.
-If the import does not work at the first try.
-Switch to another network like ropsten, switch back and then import again.
+If the import does not work at the first try, switch to another network like ropsten, switch back and then import again.
 4. Run `docker logs -f fin4xplorer` to follow the progress of the frontend startup (It make take a few minutes to start the front end).
 5. When the frontend server has started (which you will see in the console), you can access the frontend at [http://localhost:3000/](http://localhost:3000/).